 "Liar — liar — liar —" she half-panted, half-gasped, barely able to draw breath enough to speak with the orderlies restraining her, thrashing against their grip in a futile effort to free herself nonetheless.
 Zuko wondered for a split second why she didn't use her flames against them, until he remembered.
 Firebending comes from the breath.
 If she couldn't breathe, she couldn't bend.
 But if she kept struggling against the orderly's hold like she was, she would probably break one or both of her arms.

-Apparently coming to the same conclusion, the doctor withdrew a small white envelope from the folds of his robe (he had put away his pad and charcoal when Azula started screaming again) and opened it to remove a pinch of a ground, dark green herb.
+Apparently coming to the same conclusion, the doctor withdrew a small white envelope from the folds of his robe (he had put away his notepad when Azula started screaming again) and opened it to remove a pinch of a ground, dark green herb.
 He had informed Zuko before the visit began, perhaps hoping to reassure him, that this envelope contained a crushed herb that when spread on her tongue, would sedate Azula in less than a minute.

-At the same time, a guard who'd rushed inside when she breathed fire grabbed Zuko under his arms to remove him from the cell, and the fog of indecision that had gripped him while he watched her fight lifted.
+At the same time, a guard who'd rushed inside when she breathed fire grabbed Zuko under his arms to remove him from the cell.
+And the fog of indecision that had gripped him while he watched her fight lifted.
 A single thought flashed through his mind: He couldn't let it end like this.

-"You're my sister, Azula!" he cried suddenly, easily breaking the grip of the startled guard to scramble closer to her on hands and knees.
+"You're my sister, Azula!" he cried suddenly, breaking the grip of the startled guard to scramble closer to her on hands and knees.
 She turned her head to look at him and only breathed shallowly, her wild eyes fixed on him again.
 And he said plaintively, "I want you back."

 "You never had me!"
 Azula screamed, glaring balefully up at him from the floor.
 And her voice broke until she half-sobbed, "No one would!"